Considering Later Life Divorce

 - Understanding the emotional response: Overwhelming, emotional, empowering or devastating?
 Welcoming support means receiving non- judgmental empathy, understanding, and perhaps silence?
 For those seniors who were not welcoming this newfound single status, you may seek a renewed confidence to be able to find strength in a suddenly new world.
 Normalizing the event brings calm.

 - Financial recovery: Being older shortens the time available to recover financially particularly if there was a difficult long drawn out experience to settle the family’s legal issues.
 Obtaining professional advice to understand the scope of your financial position including tax issues, maturity dates of different investment instructions, liabilities and other information unique to your circumstances is a wise step to take.

 - Claiming possible legal entitlements: For some seniors, depending on their personal and marital property circumstances and resources available, they may be able to claim”

-- sole designated irrevocable beneficiary of a life insurance policy held by their estranged spouse with a sufficient face value to support them after years of financial dependency
+- the sole designated irrevocable beneficiary of a life insurance policy held by their estranged spouse with a sufficient face value to support them after years of financial dependency

 - spousal support ideally without conditions and free from tax considerations